miking-lang/miking/KERNEL_README.md

 by using language-specific _kernels_, which take care of executing the user's code and producing output for the notebook to display.

-To get a quick introducion on how to use Jupyter Notebooks in general, check out [this tutorial](https://mybinder.org/v2/gh/ipython/ipython-in-depth/master?filepath=binder/Index.ipynb). https://jupyter.org/ also provides more helpful links and information.
+To get a quick introduction on how to use Jupyter Notebooks in general, check out
+[this tutorial](https://mybinder.org/v2/gh/ipython/ipython-in-depth/master?filepath=binder/Index.ipynb).
+https://jupyter.org/ also provides more helpful links and information.